 The questions and answers for this game are as follows.

-For teaching materials to match this game check out the links below:
+For a full list of the vocabulary and teaching materials to match this game check out the links below:

 More activities and games to learn English: